 This is the cheapest and the least powerful garbage disposals of all.
 If you are looking for a short-term companion for 1 or 2 people, they are an ideal choice.
-Since these are low powered, only soft foods like vegetables can be properly grounded.
+Since these are low-powered, only soft foods like vegetables can be properly grounded.
 They also have a tendency to get stuck if you add too much load.
 Since they are the cheapest, most of the components used in them too are cheap and can rust easily on long-term usage.

 – 1/2 HP Garbage Disposals

 ½ horsepower garbage disposals are the standard ones for a home with one or two people or perhaps more.
-It can grind mostly any kind of food wastes.
+It can grind mostly any kind of food waste.
 They are more compact and affordable.
 Their prices vary but you can find some good ones for under $90.
-The best ½ HP disposals use Stainless Steel components which is ideal for long-term usage.
+The best ½ HP disposals use Stainless Steel components which are ideal for long-term usage.
 Many of the most popular garbage disposals fall into this power range.

 – 3/4 HP Garbage Disposals